amitmukh/sagemaker-operators/README.md

 This repository contains code and config files supporting SageMaker Operator demo and credit goes to shashankprasanna

 ### Amazon SageMaker Operators for Kubernetes and how to use it:
 Amazon SageMaker Operators for Kubernetes is implemented as a custom resource in Kubernetes and enables Kubernetes to invoke Amazon SageMaker functionality.
-Below, I’ll provide step-by-step instructions for implementing each of these use cases:
+Below, I’ll provide step-by-step instructions train a model and host the model using Sagemaker Operators.

-Use case 1: Distributed training with TensorFlow, PyTorch, MXNet and other frameworks Use case 2: Distributed training with a custom container Use case 3: Hyperparameter optimization at-scale with TensorFlow Use case 4: Hosting an inference endpoint with BYO model
+- Distributed training with TensorFlow, PyTorch, MXNet and other frameworks
+- Hosting an inference endpoint

 To follow along, I assume you have an AWS account, and AWS CLI tool, Kubectl, AWS IAM Authenticator installed on your host machine.
 If not then use the below link to install the same: